ICESAT-2HackWeek/ICESat-2-Hackweek-2023/_sources/logistics.md

   The cost is $3.00 and can be paid in cash or with a credit/debit card.
 Take the northbound train toward Northgate to the University of Washington station (Note: do not get off at the University Street Station!).
-* Taxi’s and uber/lyft are also available from the airport.
+* Taxis and uber/lyft are also available from the airport.
 Note that for Uber/lyft you will meet the car in the 3rd floor parking lot for pick up.